IgorJakovljevic/crypto-exchange/README.md

 1. Endpoint URL: `/v1/orders/cancel_all`
 2. Method: `POST`
-3. Description: Cancellation of all orders according to currency pair (Up to 2,000 cancellations).
+3. Description: cancellation of all orders according to currency pair (Up to 2,000 cancellations).
 4. Request Parameter: see below

 |POST Parameter|	Required|	Description|